-1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network network, you are only responsible for paying your share of the cost, not for the entire cost.
+1. When you've received medical care from a provider who is not in our plan's network

+When you received care from a provider who is not part of our network, you are only responsible for paying your share of the cost, not for the entire cost.
+(Your share of the cost may be higher for an out-of-network provider than for a network provider.)
 You should ask the provider to bill the plan for our share of the cost.